Single Member LLC

 When the disregarded entity's owner is a single individual*, IRS treats it like a sole proprietor.

-• Income and losses of such an entity is reported on the the single owner's Form 1040 — US Individual Tax Return.
+• Income and losses of such an entity are reported on the single owner’s Form 1040 — US Individual Tax Return.

-• Owner's Social Security Number (SSN) is used while paying taxes.
+• The owner’s Social Security Number (SSN) is used while paying taxes.

 • Income and losses are reflected on the owner's federal tax return.